-When it comes to divorce and paternity client’s don’t realize the State may an assert an interest in your case.
+When it comes to divorce and paternity client’s don’t realize the State may assert an interest in your case.
 This is possible if the State of Oklahoma is providing services for the minor child(ren).
 Those service include things like Sooner Care, food stamps or other assistance.

 In Divorce and Paternity Cases What Authority Does DHS Have: